lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 > **Note:** It is recommended to use the `boards` directory for board overlay files.
 You should no longer place your board's overlay files in the application's root directory.

-If, instead, we'd specify the CMake variable `DTC_OVERLAY_FILE` as `app.overlay` in our command as follows, the automatic detection is skipped and the build process only picks the selected DTC overlay files:
+If, instead, we specify the CMake variable `DTC_OVERLAY_FILE` as `app.overlay` in our command as follows, the automatic detection is skipped and the build process only picks the selected DTC overlay files:

 ```bash
 $ west build --board dummy_board@123 -- \